-Any member of staff who observes poor behavior by a student outside of the taught classroom environment should challenge said poor behavior and ask the student for his or her name and inform the student's Senior Tutor who will speak with the student concerned and contact the student's parent/guardian.
-If the student refuses to provide his or her name the member of staff concerned should send a description of the student to all Senior Tutors who will aim to identify the student in consultation with colleagues.
+Students are reminded that their behaviour outside of college premises reflects on the college directly.
+Students who bring the college into disrepute will face disciplinary action.
+Additionally, students should demonstrate respect for others by not misusing college systems such as Microsoft teams or email.
+Any member of staff who observes poor behavior by a student outside of the taught classroom environment should challenge said poor behavior and ask the student for his or her name and inform the student's Senior Tutor.
+They will then speak with the student concerned and contact the student's parent/guardian.
+If the student refuses to provide his or her name, the member of staff concerned should send a description of the student to all Senior Tutors who will aim to identify the student in consultation with colleagues.